redicides/redicides/README.md

 # 👋 Hi, I'm dan

-An incompetent full stack dev that builds random shit on the internet.
+A chaotic full stack developer who spends their time building random and often questionable things on the internet.

 ## Tech Stack